cloudmesh-community/book/chapters/pi/setup-ultimate.md

 Regardless, we have seen from instructors the advice to use IUSecure.
 This is :warning: **WRONG**!
-Do not listen to them about this particular issue and advise them to use an alternative setup
+Do not listen to them about this particular issue and advise them to use an alternative setup.

 One such alternative (which is also not ideal) is to use the free wifi offered by ATT Wifi.
 It is a bit complex to setup as you need to go to